codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 cd redis-queue-tutorial
 ```

-From this point on in the tutorial `redis-queue-tutorial` will be referred to as the project root folder.
+From this point on, we'll refer to `redis-queue-tutorial` as the project root folder.

 ## Creating a Virtual Environment

-Creating a virtual environments will allow our Python project to use packages that are isolated from the rest of the computer system.
-Using a virtual environment will prevent disruption of dependencies of other projects on the system.
+Creating a virtual environment will allow our Python project to use packages in isolation, avoiding disrupting the dependencies of other projects on the system.

-In a terminal run the following command, within the project root folder, to create a virtual environment:
+In a terminal, run the following command in the project root folder to create a virtual environment:

 ```
 python3 -m venv env